-Skincare: Always use a high factor sun tan lotion on exposed skin, even during rainy season.
-Snorkelling in a T-shirt is a wise idea as even waterproof sun tan lotion washes off after a while.
+Skincare: Always use a high factor suntan lotion on exposed skin, even during the rainy season.
+Snorkelling in a T-shirt is a wise idea as even waterproof suntan lotion washes off after a while.

 Cuts and insect bites: If you cut or scratch yourself whilst away, keep a close eye on them.
 Clean them with disinfectant and keep them covered with a plaster during the day.
 Don’t scratch mosquito bites, they’re infuriating, but it only makes them worse.

-You can avoid attracting biting insects, by wearing light coloured clothing, especially in the evening.
-It you’re prone to skin irritations, wear cotton or linen clothing, and you can help avoid prickly heat by using talcum powder after your morning shower.
+You can avoid attracting biting insects by wearing light coloured clothing, especially in the evening.
+If you’re prone to skin irritations, wear cotton or linen clothing, and you can help avoid prickly heat by using talcum powder after your morning shower.